tretherington/nlmpy/README.md

 - be easily integrated with geographic information system data.
 - enable novel combinations and integrations of different neutral landscape model algorithms.

-A full description of the package can be found in the accompnying [software paper](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12308).
+A full description of the package can be found in the accompanying
+[software paper](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12308).

 ## Quick examples